 Venice, with its old idyllic charm and winding waterways, is well known as one of the most romantic cities in Europe.
 Add thousands of tourists converging in narrow streets and clusters of flying pigeons escaping your face by inches, and some of the lustre is lost.
 Despite the crowd, we were still fully enchanted by Venice’s sights and sounds, though there are a few things to avoid should you be making a trip to Venice for the first time.
-With careful planning, you can be sure to get the best experience out of this City on Water.

 Wait, how much did you say it was again?